presto8/prestoschoice/_posts/2016-09-14-cloud-storage.md

 recommend the [Presto's Choice Crashplan](/crashplan).
 And for sharing photos, just use whatever social platform you like (Facebook, Instagram, Snapchat, Flickr, etc.).

+For photo enthusiasts who don't want to spend any additional money and are also Amazon Prime members, and also are Linux nerds, I would recommend backing up your photos to Amazon Cloud for free.
+Amazon inclues raw photo files in its free photo program.
+[Rclone](http://rclone.org/) is a great program to sync your photos easily to Amazon Cloud.